 - The right to inspect and review education records within 45 days of the day Global University receives a request for access.
 Students should submit to the registrar a written request that identifies the record(s) they wish to inspect.
-The registrar will make arrangements for access and notify students of the time and place the records may be inspected.
-In place of inspecting the record(s), students may request that records be copied and mailed to them.
-In this case, students will pay postage and a copy fee of 15 cents (USD) per page. - The right to request the amendment of education records students believe are inaccurate or misleading.
-Students may ask the university to amend a record they believe is inaccurate or misleading.
-They must write to the registrar, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
+The registrar will decide on access and notify students of the time and place where the records may be inspected.
+Instead of inspecting the record(s), students may request that records be copied and mailed to them.
+In this case, students will pay postage and a copy fee of fifteen cents (USD) per page. - The right to request the amendment of education records students believe are inaccurate or misleading.
+Students may ask the university to amend a record they believe is incorrect or misleading.
+They must write to the registrar to clearly identify the part of the record they want changed

+- and specify why it is inaccurate or misleading.
 If the university decides not to amend the record as requested, the university will notify students of the decision and advise them of their right to a hearing regarding the request for amendment.
-Additional information regarding the hearing procedures will be provided to students when they are notified of the right to a hearing.

-3. The right to request in writing that certain directory information only be disclosed with the student's written consent.
+Additional information regarding the hearing procedures will be provided to students when they are notified of the right to a hearing. - 3.
+The right to request in writing that certain directory information only be disclosed with the student's written consent.
 Unless otherwise requested, directory information such as the student's name, mailing address, dates of attendance, enrollment status, graduation status, and other institutions attended may be released without written consent.
-Non-directory information such as student ID number, Social Security number, date of birth, email address, phone number, and grades may only be released with the student's written consent except where FERPA authorizes disclosure without consent.
-Exceptions include disclosure to federal, state, and local authorities as well as school officials with legitimate educational interest.
-A school official is a person employed by the university in an administrative, supervisory, academic, research, or support staff position; a person or company with whom the university has contracted (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
-A school official has a legitimate educational interest if the official needs to review an educational record in order to fulfill their professional responsibility.
+Non-directory information such as student ID number, Social Security number, date of birth, email address, phone number, and grades may only be released with the student's written consent, except where FERPA authorizes disclosure without consent.
+Exceptions include disclosure to federal, state, and local authorities and school officials with legitimate educational interests.
+A school official is a person employed by the university in an administrative, supervisory, academic, research, or support staff position; a person or company with whom the university has contracted (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee or assisting another school official in performing his or her tasks.
+A school official has a legitimate educational interest if the official needs to review an educational record to fulfill their professional responsibility.

-The student has the right to file a complaint with the US Department of Education concerning alleged failures by GU to comply with the requirements of FERPA.
-Contact information for the office that administers FERPA is as follows: Family Policy Compliance Office; Department of Education Building; 400 Maryland Avenue, SW; Washington, DC 20202-5920; Phone: 1-800-USA-LEARN (1-800-872-5327).
+The student has the right to file a complaint with the US Department of Education concerning alleged failures by Global University to comply with the requirements of FERPA.
+For more information, contact the office that administers FERPA: